 We’ve got beautiful countryside and fabulous food – but Britain hasn’t quite been in the same league as France when it comes to facilities for motorhomes and camping.

-These venues aren’t campsites, so often won’t have shower blocks or even toilet facilities, but the book describes what to expect at each stopover.
+These venues aren’t campsites, so often won’t have shower blocks or even toilet facilities (remember to check wether you need to take your camping toilet), but the book describes what to expect at each stopover.
 At some sites, for example, you can fill up with fresh water or drain waste; many have free wifi, and many are open even in the winter when other sites are shut.

 Brit Stops started life back in 2011 after the publishers and owners, Steve and Mandy Clark, spent a summer touring France staying at vineyards and farms, using the very popular France Passion.
 Back home, it was clear that a similar scheme would be welcomed by motorhomers.

 “It’s based firmly on the ‘formule invitations’ format of France Passion,” explains Steve, “and aims to suit both host and guest.
 Although there’s no obligation to buy from the hosts, we all have to eat and drink on our travels, and who wouldn’t be tempted by the fresh produce in a farm shop or the home-cooked meals on offer in the pubs?

 “One member said he didn’t see it as much as saving money, but spending it more enjoyably – especially as the scheme now includes a cider maker, ice cream farms, a loch-side seafood café, a pub with a menu of more than 70 different pies, and a couple of Thai and Indian restaurants.”